GeekMaster117/Personal-AI-OS/README.md

 #### Llama Wrapper (llama_wrapper.py)

-LLaMA wrapper follows a step-by-step process to efficiently allocate resources based on availability, and ensures that the model runs within the memory limits without causing overflow.
+LLaMA wrapper follows a step-by-step process to efficiently allocate resources based on availability, and ensure that the model runs within memory limits without causing overflow.

 **Step by Step Flow**:
 1. Detect Available GPUs:
     - It first checks for the presence of Nvidia GPUs with supported architectures: 61, 75, 86, 89, 120
     - If multiple GPUs exist, it evaluates the best GPU based on free memory.
-If multiple GPUs have the same free memory, it breaks the tie by checking total memory.
+If multiple GPUs have the same free memory, the tie is broken by checking the total memory.
 2. Select Optimal GPU Configuration:
     - Once the best GPU is found, it calculates the optimal batch size and GPU layers and tries not to exceed 80% VRAM usage.
     - Latency penalty is computed to balance batch size with the number of layers that can be loaded into VRAM: